wildfly/quickstart/helloworld-mdb/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:deploy
+        mvn clean package wildfly:deploy

-4. This will deploy `target/jboss-as-helloworld-mdb.war` to the running instance of the server.
-Look at the JBoss Application Server console or Server log and you should see log messages corresponding to the deployment of the message-driven beans and the JMS destinations:
+4. This will deploy `target/wildfly-helloworld-mdb.war` to the running instance of the server.
+Look at the WildFly console or Server log and you should see log messages corresponding to the deployment of the message-driven beans and the JMS destinations:

         14:11:01,020 INFO org.hornetq.core.server.impl.HornetQServerImpl trying to deploy queue jms.queue.HELLOWORLDMDBQueue
         14:11:01,029 INFO org.jboss.as.messaging JBAS011601: Bound messaging object to jndi name java:/queue/HELLOWORLDMDBQueue